Writing for a cause

 George Orwell proclaimed that writers write to ‘change the world’.
 Climate change is now a fact of life, and culture increasingly reflects our concerns about the climate crisis.
 Climate Fiction or environmental storytelling can be compelling but doesn’t always lead to the hoped for green behaviours.
 Its predominantly dystopian tone can lead to unintended consequences, such as buying up all the toilet rolls rather than sustainable practices.
 Evidence for this possibility is discussed in a keynote speech by Dr Matthew Schnieder-Mayerson here.
 Particularly relevant is the section 37-44 minutes in.

 Writing for a cause can result in preachy writing and info-dumping, but done well it can inspire readers and give writers a profound sense of purpose and meaning.
-On this page, Professor Denise Baden will share her research on positive role models, readers’ responses to stories and provide examples from the writing competitions and her novel ‘Habitat Man,’ to show what works well, what doesn’t work and why.
+On this page, Professor Denise Baden will share her research on positive role models, readers’ responses to stories and provide examples from the writing competitions and her novel ‘Habitat Man,’ and her play ‘Murder in the Citizens’ Jury’ to show what works well, what doesn’t work and why.

 Research from Professor Denise Baden at the University of Southampton provides important insights into how to use fiction most effectively to inspire greener behaviour.